chazlarson/brick-finder/README.md

 Currently no attention is paid to color.
 If you have two colors of the part in your list:
 ```
-4162	5210651	Tile 1 x 8	Dark Bluish Gray	1
+4162	0	1
-4162	4211481	Tile 1 x 8	Light Bluish Gray	1
+4162	1	1
 ```
-You'll get two lines in the output (and two rows in the csv):
+You'll get two lines in the output (and two rows in the output file):
 ```
 ...
 4162 : https://www.vonado.com/flat-tile-1x8-4162.html